 If this hasn’t covered everything you need to know about WordPress (which I’m sure it doesn’t because WordPress is almost impossible to fully cover in one post), then be sure to check out the Getting Started with WordPress page that covers most of what was mentioned above and more.

-If you are just starting out in the world of blogging, you can also check out the free How to Start a Blog Guide, the Step by Step Guide to starting a blog, a comprehensive guide on How to Create a Blog and Make Money Online, and Rookie Mistakes New Bloggers Make, all of which has lots of resources about working with WordPress.
+If you are just starting out in the world of blogging, you can also check out the free How to Start a Blog Guide, the Step by Step Guide to starting a blog, a comprehensive guide on How to Create a Blog and Make Money Online, and Rookie Mistakes New Bloggers Make, all of which has lots of resources for new bloggers.

 Next, if you’re ready to start learning about content development and really honing in on the blogging process, I recommend the following guides.